-Jazz up your summer fruit salad with the taste of mojitos!!
-This Mojito Fruit Salad combines the best summer fruits with lime juice, simple syrup, and fresh mint in a fun fruit salad that’s sure to become a new favorite!
+Jazz up your fruit salad with the delicious taste of mojitos!!
+This Mojito Fruit Salad combines the best summer produce with lime juice, simple syrup, and fresh mint in a yummy salad that’s sure to become a new favorite!

-Perfect for picnics, cookouts, or summer parties, this recipe is easy to make and always a hit.
+Perfect for picnics, cookouts, or summer parties, it’s easy to make and always a hit.

 Keep it kid-friendly or add a splash or rum for an adults-only gathering.
-No matter how you make it, everyone is sure to LOVE the bright, refreshing flavor of this delicious Mojito Fruit Salad!
+No matter how you make it, everyone is sure to LOVE the bright, refreshing flavors in this recipe!

 Fruit Salad!
 It’s one of my very favorite parts of summer.